Chrysler New Yorker

-The Chrysler New Yorker is an automobile model that was produced by Chrysler from 1940 until 1996, serving for several decades as either the brand's flagship model or as a junior sedan to the Chrysler Imperial, the latter during the years in which the Imperial name was used within the Chrysler lineup rather than as a standalone brand.
+The Chrysler New Yorker is an automobile model produced by Chrysler from 1940 until 1996, serving for several decades as either the brand's flagship model or as a junior sedan to the Chrysler Imperial, the latter during the years in which the Imperial name was used within the Chrysler lineup rather than as a standalone brand.

 A trim level named the "New York Special" first appeared in 1938, while the "New Yorker" name debuted in 1939.
 The New Yorker helped define the Chrysler brand as a maker of upscale models that were priced and equipped to compete against upper-level models from Buick, Oldsmobile, and Mercury.

-The New Yorker was Chrysler's most-prestigious model throughout most of its run.
-Over the decades, it was available in several body styles, including as a sedan, coupe, and convertible.
+The New Yorker was Chrysler's most prestigious model throughout most of its run.
+Over the decades, it was available in several body styles, including sedan, coupe, convertible, and wagon.

 Until its discontinuation in 1996, the New Yorker was the longest-running American car nameplate.